 Within the Mekong region, most people groups are linked by a shared language and culture.
-Some people groups, like the Hmong for example, may have many sub-groups which may vary in terms of cultural norms and language to the point of mutual intelligibility.
+But, some people groups, like the Hmong for example, have many sub-groups which vary in terms of cultural norms and language.

-People group populations often span international borders.
+People groups often cross international borders.
 This can make outreach a tricky business, especially when these countries range from near-western levels of freedom of religion, to communistic state-decreed universal atheism.